 Originally designed to be used in less expensive consumer radios, the 6V6 tube is just a scaled-down version of the 6L6.
 It has the same “California” or “Tweed” kind of tone most often associated with Fender amplifiers, but it uses less power and is a lower priced tube.
 Consequently, you do get a little less headroom and they break up earlier than 6L6 tubes.
-It is still very popular in guitar amplifiers and you can hear it by listening to a Fender ’57 Custom Deluxe, Randall RD5H Diavlo, Ibanez TSA15H, and many more.
+It is still very popular in guitar amplifiers.
+You can hear it by listening to a Fender ’57 Custom Deluxe, Randall RD5H Diavlo, Ibanez TSA15H, and many more.

 Start by listening to your own playing.
 If you play with distorted tones 75% of the time or more, then you probably want to look at EL34 and EL84 tube amps first.
 You probably want the natural breakup of the tubes to distort your sound and give you that warm crunch that made you want to play the guitar in the first place.
 Many people agree that a pedal just doesn’t sound as good as real amp distortion.
 And EL34 and EL84 tubes just enhance natural amp distortion so nicely and drive the amp so well.

 If you use distortion any less than 75% of the time, you might want to consider the 6L6 and 6V6 tube amplifiers.
 The idea is to get that unbeatably clean tone with infinite headroom, and add pedals to get any sound that you want.